antarctica/bas-style-kit-docs/site/_core/code.md

   included="yes"
 %}

 Use the <code>&lt;pre&gt;</code> tag to denote multiple lines of code, or where formatting need to be preserved.
 Any angle brackets will need escaping with `&lt;` and `&gt;`.

-Use `.pre-scrollable` to fix the height of code block and add horizontal scrolling.
+Use `.bsk-pre-scrollable` to fix the height of code block and add horizontal scrolling.
-{: .alert .alert-info }

 {% example html %}
 <pre>